OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ## Modifying Pressures Categories and Matrix

-Your team will identify if any pressures layers should be added to the pressures matrices, and if so, which goals the pressure affects and what weight they should have (see Appendix 6 for guidance on Pressure and Resilience).
+Your team will identify if any pressures layers should be added to the pressures matrices, and if so, which goals the pressure affects and what weight they should have.
 You can transfer this information in `pressures_matrix.csv` (located in the `[assessment]/subcountry2014/conf` folder).
 It is important to note that the matrix identifies the pressures relevant to each goal, and which weight will be applied in the calculation.
 Each pressure is a data layer, located in the `subcountry2014/layers` folder.
 This means that pressure layers need information for each region in the study area, and some layers will need to be updated with local data.
 In modifying pressures, you will need to consider whether data layers can be updated or added, and whether data layers map onto goals appropriately in the local context.

 Adding a new pressure to the pressures matrix requires the following steps: